chase-codes/istio_lab/modules/01-foundation/README.md

 kubectl scale deployment frontend --replicas=1 kubectl exec deployment/frontend -- curl http://backend
 ```

+Why this step: Auto‑scaling and restarts change pod IPs.
+NetworkPolicies still match by labels, but there’s no cryptographic proof that the new pod is the same workload identity.
+What to look for: New frontend pod name/IP, same label, connectivity still allowed.
+This highlights why identity that survives scaling is needed.

 The new frontend pod gets the same label but a different IP.
 Policy still works, but there's no cryptographic identity.